jrwyx/bsgc-calendar/README.md

 :wrench: <ins>**Workarounds for Faster Google Calendar Updates**</ins>
 - Use an alternative calendar app:
     - Switch to apps like Apple Calendar or Microsoft Outlook, which support much more frequent or user-adjustable refresh intervals (ranging from 5 minutes to a few hours) for subscribed feeds.
-- Using the open-source tool GAS-ICS-Sync on GitHub is the best programmatic way to bypass Google’s 12–24 hour caching rule.
+- Using the open-sorce tool GAS-ICS-Sync on GitHub is the best programmatic way to bypass Google’s 12–24 hour caching rule.
     -  https://github.com/derekantrican/GAS-ICS-Sync
     -  Instead of treating the link as an external subscription feed, the script downloads the .ics file directly, parses the events, and injects them directly into your Google Calendar via the API.
     -  Because it creates native events, your calendar updates as frequently as you schedule the script to run.